-Aled Jones tells us a little more about his life and how he has become the next Daybreak presenter!
+Aled Jones tells us a little more about his life and how he became a Daybreak presenter!

 I am a proud Welshman a successful singer, actor, author, radio and TV presenter/broadcaster and part-time dancer, with a career spanning over 25 years.